lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-30-Quotienting.md

 $$
 \begin{align*}
-a &= [(a,0)] \\
+a &= [(a,0)] \qquad \text{mapping $\mathbb{N}$ to $\mathbb{Z}$} \\
 -[(a,b)] &= [(b,a)] \\
 [(a,b)] + [(c,d)] &= [(a+c,b+d)]
 \end{align*}
 $$

 As usual, operations on the equivalence classes are defined in terms of operations on the representatives.
-To be well-defined, those operations must respect the equivalence relation, delivering the same result regardless of which representative was chosen.
+To be well-defined, those operations must *respect the equivalence relation*, delivering the same result regardless of which representative was chosen.
 Another example is a function to map nonnegative integers to natural numbers:

 $$
 \begin{align*}